 You will receive individual and group supervision from the teacher of the students you will be mentoring and tutoring at St. Pius X School.
-You will keep a journal in which you describe your reactions to and processing of your training experiences throughout the semester.
-You will identify reading materials related to youth mentoring and tutoring, and integrate new knowledge acquired from these readings as well as materials from your journal into your end-of-semester structured reflection paper.
+You can keep a journal in which you describe your reactions to and processing of your training experiences throughout the semester.
+You will identify reading materials related to youth mentoring and tutoring, and integrate new knowledge acquired from these readings as well as materials from your journal (if you kept one) into your end-of-semester structured reflection paper.
 Through these experiences, you will continue to build on your knowledge of youth mentoring and tutoring, your academic mentoring and tutoring skills, and experience of participating in university-community collaboration.
 You will also complete the following evaluation forms: a pre- and post- mentor's questionnaire, a student feedback form, and an online course evaluation form for the department.
-The latter will be available for completion on our Blackboard course Web site from 5:00 PM on April 21 to 5 PM on May 5.
+The latter will be available for completion on our Blackboard course Web site from 5:00 PM on December 1 to 5 PM on Dec.
+8.

-Prerequisite:

-Completion of PSY 1010 or equivalent
+Prerequisite: Completion of PSY 1010 or equivalent